jonlpersson/ed-latimore/site/_posts/2023-12-03-do-you-know-who-you-re-dealing-with.md

 No matter the circumstance, treating people with respect and kindness is always a good idea.
 Even if they’re a true asshole, the best-case scenario is that you gain instant gratification if you respond with similar hostility and malice.
 Believe it or not, the worst-case scenario is NOT that they’ll retaliate.

 The worst-case scenario is that they’ll retaliate with the full knowledge they’ll never have to answer for their crime.
-That's where the fourth scenario comes in.&nbsp;
+That's where the fourth scenario comes in.

 No matter how badass you think you are, there is not only someone worse, but there are people who are bad and will never have to face the consequences for their evil.